stratus-ss/k8s-labs/k8s_keycloak/readme.md

-# scratch notes

-Keycloak install from here: https://fabianlee.org/2022/09/10/kubernetes-keycloak-iam-deployed-into-kubernetes-cluster-for-oauth2-oidc/

-SSL San info from here: https://stackoverflow.com/questions/64814173/how-do-i-use-sans-with-openssl-instead-of-common-name

-User Kubeconfig hints here: https://medium.com/@int128/kubectl-with-openid-connect-43120b451672

 # Introduction

 Once Kubernetes is setup and has some basic configuration, one of the first steps that administrators take is to secure the platform.
-As part of this, some form of centralized authentication is desireable.
+As part of this, some form of centralized authentication is desirable.
 There are a lot of options to accomplish this.
 In this lab we are going to look at Keycloak which says that

 > Keycloak provides user federation, strong authentication, user management, fine-grained authorization, and more.